PhpGt/Database/README.md

 	->get();
 ```

-Apart from the SQL schema, there is no need for any SQL queries in the above example - queries are build dynamically and efficiently for you.
+Apart from the SQL schema, there is no need for any SQL queries in the above example - queries are built dynamically and efficiently for you.

 ### Manipulating SQL results in PHP.